E121977/Getting-and-Cleaning-Data-Project/Readme.md

 File within this repositroy:

-This R script assumes the zip file downloaded is unzipped into its own directory structure called "UCI_HAR_Dataset" and all data files and folder strucutres are contained within that primary folder.
-This folder/directory should be placed in the root of the working directory in R that the run_analysis.R script resides in.
+This R script assumes the zip file downloaded is unzipped into its own directory structure called "UCI HAR Dataset" and all data files and folder strucutres are contained within that primary folder.
+This folder/directory should be placed in the root of the working directory.

-Codebook.md:
+Removing the spaces int he file name will be beneficial (UCI_HAR_DATASET).

+codebook.md:

-This file describes the variables, data and all modifications made to the data during cleaning and tidying in order to be able to run this analysis.
+Describes the variables, data and all modifications made to the data during cleaning and tidying in order to be able to run this analysis.

 run_analysis.R: